 To avoid using outdated tables, make sure you have the most current version of BI/Data Warehouse tables in MS Access every month:

 - Click on your BI/Data Warehouse icon.

-- From your menu bar, select TOOLS, then select DATABASE UTILITIES (if using Office 2000) or ADD-INS (if using an older version of Office), and select "LINKED TABLE MANAGER."
+- From your menu bar, select EXTERNAL DATA and then select "LINKED TABLE MANAGER."

 Stopping a BI/Data Warehouse Query

 If you are using MS Access, press the CTRL and BREAK (PAUSE) keys.
 You might have to do this three or four times to stop the query.
 If that does not stop the query, then press the CTRL, ALT and DELETE keys to abort your session.

 Unable to Find a BI/Data Warehouse Table Using MS Access